0hlov3/0hlov3.github.io/_posts/2020-09-24-AKS-Engine-on-ASH.markdown

 ---
-title:  "AKS on AzureStackHub with AKS-Engine and external AD/DNS intigration"
+title:  "Kubernetes on AzureStackHub with AKS-Engine and external AD/DNS intigration"
 date:   2020-09-24 16:30:00 +0200
 categories: [Azure]
 tags: ["Azure", "AzureStackHub"]
 ---
-We can use AKS Engine to deploy a AKS-Cluster on Azure Stack Hub.
-So i started to create a Standard AKS-Cluster on Azure Stack Hub, but today we are talking about the ability to use a custom Windows-DNS and Windows-ADS with aks-engine.
+We can use AKS Engine to deploy a Kubernetes-Cluster on Azure Stack Hub.
+So i started to create a Standard Kubernetes-Cluster on Azure Stack Hub, but today we are talking about the ability to use a custom Windows-DNS and Windows-ADS with aks-engine.
 First of all, we need to create a Virtual Network, two subnets and a ressource group.

+## What is AKS Engine
+AKS Engine provides convenient tooling to quickly bootstrap Kubernetes clusters on Azure.
+By leveraging ARM (Azure Resource Manager), AKS Engine helps you create, destroy and maintain clusters provisioned with basic IaaS resources in Azure.

 ## Check your Quotas
 You  need to check if you have enough space left to deploy your servers, if you choose to deploy 3 Master and 3 Worker Nodes with a VM Size of [Standard_DS2_v2](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-vm-sizes?view=azs-2005){:target="_blank"}, you should have space for 12 CPUs.